AnthonyByansi/NLP-News-Summarization/README.md

 - **Customizable summarization** : The tool allows users to customize the length of the summary they wish to generate, making it easy to get a summary of any length that meets their needs.
 - **Multilingual summarization** : The tool supports summarization of news articles in multiple languages, including English, Spanish, French, German, and Chinese.
 - **API access** : The tool provides a simple RESTful API for accessing its summarization functionality programmatically.

+## Installation

+To install the NLP News Summarization tool, follow these steps:

+1. Clone the repository to your local machine: